 Viewers have to know that your channel exists before they can visit.
 The main way you have of letting people know you exist is by making sure your content shows up high in the search results of both Google and YouTube itself.
 (Don’t forget that YouTube is the second-most-popular search engine, just behind Google.)

-To get those high rankings, you have upper-left to associate tons of search‐engine‐friendly keywords with each of your videos — doing that will bring viewers searching for content in contact with your content, rather than someone else’s content.
+To get those high rankings, add search‐engine‐friendly keywords to the titles and descriptions of your videos — doing that will bring viewers searching for content in contact with your content, rather than someone else’s content.
 It’s also important that viewers watch, like, comment on, and share your video — yet more indications to the search engines that your content and channel are important.